Skip to content

 What do I need after having a baby?

-You're so tired and so focused on your baby, it's easy to overlook your own health.
-But you have to, or you won't be able to be the best version of yourself for your little angel.
-(Although they probably weren't acting like an angel at two in the morning - all the more reason you need to bolster yourself!)
+It's easy to overlook your own health when you're exhasuted from caring for your new baby.
+But you have to.
+That's the only way you can be the best version of yourself for your little angel.
+(Although they probably weren't acting like an angel at two in the morning - all the more reason you need to bolster yourself.)

 Electrolytes 2